-- 2. When the infant's core temperature is 36.5°C, remove the patient from the cooling blanket/device. - 3.
-Re-activate the radiant warmer, monitor and document the infant's temperature with the skin probe. - 4.
-Problems while rewarming: seizures and hypotension.
+- 1) Increase the infant's core temperature by 0.5 °C every hour until 36.5 °C has been reached - 2) When the infant's core temperature is 36.5°C, remove the patient from the cooling blanket/device - 3) Re-activate the radiant warmer, monitor and document the infant's temperature with the skin probe - 4) Problems while rewarming: seizures and hypotension

-Supportive Therapy during TH
+Supportive therapy during TH

-Sedative/analgesics Morphine (preferred) or fentanyl should be given by infusion during therapeutic hypothermia.
-Enteral feeds Start MEN, if hemodynamically stable.
-Antibiotics Prophylactic antibiotics should not be given.
-Anticonvulsants Anticonvulsants should be given in the presence of seizures; electric seizures in absence of clinical correlates should be treated.
-Platelet concentrate If platelet count is less than 100,000/cmm.
-Fresh frozen plasma Only if there is active bleeding.
+Sedative/analgesics Morphine (preferred) or fentanyl may be given by infusion during therapeutic hypothermia Enteral feeds Start MEN, if hemodynamically stable Antibiotics Prophylactic antibiotics should not be given Anticonvulsants Anticonvulsants should be given in the presence of seizures; electric seizures in absence of clinical correlates should be treated Platelet concentrate If platelet count is less than 100,000 / cmm Fresh frozen plasma Only if there is active bleeding

-Adverse Effects of TH24
+Adverse effects of TH

-The common adverse effects include sinus bradycardia (heart rate <80/min) and thrombocytopenia (platelet count $<150 \times 10^9/\text{L}$).
+The common adverse effects include sinus bradycardia (heart rate < 80/min) and thrombocytopenia (platelet count $< 150 \times 109/L$ ).

-2. Prophylactic Phenobarbitone
+2. Prophylactic phenobarbitone

-Some interest has been generated in the protective role of prophylactic phenobarbitone in newborns with perinatal asphyxia.
-A dose of 40 mg/kg administered prophylactically was associated with a better neurodevelopmental outcome at 3 years of age.26 However, the Cochrane review that included 5 RCTs reported no difference in the risk of death, neurodisability.26Another study using 40 mg/kg within 1st hour showed a significant reduction in HIE with no difference in complications.26 Recommendation for use of prophylactic phenobarbitone still awaits further studies.
+A dose of 40 mg/kg of phenobarbitone administered prophylactically was associated with a better neurodevelopmental outcome at 3 years of age.
+However, the Cochrane review that included 5 RCTs reported no difference in the risk of death or neurodisability.
+6